-- 51. Defendants' marketing of the Products as "100% Recyclable" also violates the Green Guide provisions regarding products that cannot be recycled in their entirety.
-Section 260.12(c) of the Green Guides provides that "Marketers can make unqualified recyclable claims for a product or package if the entire product or package, excluding minor incidental components, is recyclable.
+- 82. Defendants' marketing of the Products as "100% Recyclable" also violates the Green Guide provisions regarding products that cannot be recycled in their entirety.
+Section 260.12(c) of the Green Guides provides that "[m]arketers can make unqualified recyclable claims for a product or package if the entire product or package, excluding minor incidental components, is recyclable.
 For items that are partially made of recyclable components, marketers should clearly and prominently qualify the recyclable claim to avoid deception about which portions are recyclable."
-Similarly, Section 260.3(b) of the Green Guides requires an environmental marketing claim to "specify whether it refers to the product, the product's packaging, a service, or just to a portion of the product, package, or service."
+Similarly, section 260.3(b) of the Green Guides requires an environmental marketing claim to "specify whether it refers to the product, the product's packaging, a service, or just to a portion of the product, package, or service."
 16 C.F.R. § 260.3(b).
-Defendants' "100% Recyclable" representation violates this standard of the Green Guides because it fails to specify whether it refers to the bottles, the bottle caps, or the label.
-The caps and the labels are not an incidental component, and even if they were, the fact that they are not recyclable makes the claim "100% Recyclable" false and misleading. - 52.
+Defendants' "100% Recyclable" representation violates this standard of the Green Guides because it claims to refer to the bottles, the bottle caps, and the label.
+The caps and the labels are not an incidental component, and even if they were, as explained above, the fact that they are not recyclable makes the claim "100% Recyclable" false and misleading. - 83.
 Further, the Green Guides require marketers to support their claim with a reasonable basis before they make the claims.
-16 CFR § 260.2 ("Marketers must ensure that all reasonable interpretations of their claims are truthful, not misleading, and supported by a reasonable basis before they make the claims."). "[A] firm's failure to possess and rely upon a reasonable basis for objective claims constitutes an unfair and deceptive act or practice in violation of Section 5 of the Federal Trade Commission Act."
-See FTC Policy Statement Regarding Advertising Substantiation, 104 FTC 839 (1984) (cited by 16 CFR § 260.2).
+16 C.F.R. § 260.2 ("Marketers must ensure that all reasonable interpretations of their claims are truthful, not misleading, and supported by a reasonable basis before they make the claims."). "[A] firm's failure to possess and rely upon a reasonable basis for objective claims constitutes an unfair and deceptive act or practice in violation of Section 5 of the Federal Trade Commission Act."
+See FTC Policy Statement Regarding Advertising Substantiation, 104 FTC 839 (1984) (cited by 16 C.F.R. § 260.2).
 Defendants do not possess information sufficient to support their claims that the Products are "100% Recyclable."

-(4) Consumer Demand for "100% Recyclable" Products and Defendants' Use of Coordinated Marketing Campaigns, including the "Every Bottle Back" Initiative, to Defraud the General Public.
+(5) Consumer Demand for "100% Recyclable" Products and Defendants' Use of Coordinated Marketing Campaigns, including the "Every Bottle Back" Initiative, to Defraud the General Public.

-- 53. In recent years, consumers have become significantly more aware and sensitive to their impact on the environment through the products they purchase and use.
-As a result, many consumers demand products that are environmentally superior to similar products, in that these superior products cause less harm to the environment, and reduce consumers' environmental footprint.
+84. In recent years, consumers have become significantly more aware and sensitive to their impact on the environment through the products they purchase and use.
+As a result, many consumers demand and are willing to pay more for products that are environmentally superior to similar products, in that these superior products cause less harm to the environment, and reduce consumers' environmental footprint.
 The term "green" is commonly used to describe these products.
-Factors important in determining that a product is environmentally superior to a similar product include the adverse impact to the environment caused by the manufacturing, use, and disposal of a product. - 54.
-Recent investigations into the proliferation of plastic pollution have revealed that for decades the plastic industry sold the public on the myth "that the majority of plastic could be, and would be, recycled all while making billions of dollars selling the world new plastic."
-On September 11, 2020, National Public Radio ("NPR") published an investigation illustrating the plastic industry's decades-long awareness that recycling would not keep plastic products or packaging out of landfills, incinerators, communities, or the natural environment.
-In a 1974 speech, one industry insider stated "there is serious doubt that [recycling plastic] can ever be made viable on an economic basis."
-Larry Thomas, former president of the Society of the Plastic Industry (known today as the
+Factors important in determining that a product is environmentally superior to a similar product include the adverse impact to the environment caused by the manufacturing, use, and disposal of a product.